Ming Porcelain

 2014 SOLD for HK$ 280M by Sotheby's

-The best period of Chenghua porcelains is the second decade of his reign.
+The best period of Chenghua porcelains is the second decade of his reign with the unique technique of the so-called palace bowls.
 Improvements are made to the choice of materials, enabling a higher temperature.
-The apex of any ceramic art is then achieved with a dense paste, a transparent and robust glaze and an extraordinary tactile effect.

-The doucai color, started under Xuande, also gets some dramatic progress under Chenghua.
+The doucai color also gets some spectacular progress.
 Mixing enameled colors over the glaze allows a wide range of shades.
+The gently curved shapes of their walls are also new, in several variants.

 The figures of Chenghua ceramics are simple and naive.
 However, his chicken wine cups had an almost mystical reputation.
 The rooster is the emperor, and the hen protecting her chicks is his favorite concubine.
-It is an opportunity fir the historian to remind that Wan Guifei herself intervened to improve the quality of imperial porcelains.
+Wan Guifei herself intervened to improve the quality of imperial porcelains.

 One of these wonders is in perfect condition, on a pristine white background, without any crack or scratch.
 This piece 8.2 cm in diameter is decorated underglaze in cobalt blue and multicolored on its surface.